Aaron98990/ways-of-the-game/spirit-of-the-game.md

 A player playing on a multi-sport field takes the throw-in from the wrong line.
 - Allow the player to retake the throw-in from the correct line.
 If it happens again to the same team, penalize the offense as according to the Laws of the Game.

 The referee only allows a player to re-enter the field if they cannot immediately interfere with play.
+Also, after a substitution allowing the new player to get in position.
+Or if you change the direction for the restart or its not what the player expected, allow teams to readjust to the new or unexpected call including by holding the reastart.
 - Although not explicitly stated, this is the fairest thing.

 When to end the game although time is up.